5 Myths of Backpacking Travel Busted

-There are many different myths that people still believe and in a lot of cases, gives them reasons to stay out of adventures and new travel experiences.
+There are many different myths of backpacking travel that people still believe and in a lot of cases, gives them reasons to stay out of adventures and new travel experiences.

-Let us look at some of those myths about solo backpacking around the world and put them to rest.
+Let us look at some of those myths of backpacking travel around the world and put them to rest.

 Solo Backpacking is dangerous

 The media are to be faulted for this myth, on the grounds that whenever a terrible thing happens to a solo backpacker, it becomes front page news and creates a nationwide debate about the safety of traveling alone.

 These incidences are usually rare considering the hundreds of thousands of people who go backpacking every year and have memorable experiences.

 Obviously, there are unsafe destinations on earth but you ought to check the safety of your destination before traveling.
 Traveling abroad is just as safe as your neighbourhood – there are those places in your hometown that you usually go to and others that you always avoid.